 A recent cultivar, 'Gold Bullion', has golden leaves in spring (which age to chartreuse) and gold-infused bell-shaped flowers.
 It grows about 50 cm tall.
-It prefers a slightly alkaline soil in sun or part shade.
+It prefers a slightly alkaline soil in sun or part shade but doesn't seem as tolerant of dry soil as the species.
 If grown in part-shade, the flowers are more of a lime-gold colour.
 I cut back the flowered stems at the end of the blooming season - which does last a very long time.
 Cutting off most of the flower stems before the seeds fully develop (leaving one or two old flowerheads behind to produce seeds for new seedlings) may help prolong the plant's life.

 It is best to buy these plants from a specialist nursery.